Bowserinator/bowser-raylib-utils/README.md

 ## Spinlock

 A bootleg version of `std::mutex` that uses an atomic flag.
-Can be faster if ur wait times are very short (so the OS doesn't put the thread to sleep while waiting, which can incur an overhead), but will use up your CPU since it's basically `while(true){}` while it's waiting.
+Can be faster if your wait times are very short (so the OS doesn't put the thread to sleep while waiting, which can incur an overhead), but will use up your CPU since it's basically `while(true){}` while it's waiting.

 Note: spinlocks cannot be copied.